 Most members automatically receive some insurance cover with their Christian Super account (age limits and other conditions apply).
 We’re legally required to provide Death cover, Total & Permanent Disablement (TPD) cover and Income Protection (IP) cover on an opt-out basis.
 Automatic cover is designed to provide members or their dependants with a basic level of financial protection, if they can’t work due to injury or illness.

 The insurance cover shown on my statement is no up to date?

 Your Annual Member Statement shows your insurance as at 30 June 2021.
 Therefore, if your insurance cover was cancelled or you made changes after this date, this will not be reflected on your statement.

 What is an occupational group/occupation code?

 The type of work you do will determine your Occupational Group, which will make a difference to your premiums and your level of cover.
 Generally, the riskier your job, the more you pay for insurance.
-We offer four Occupational Groups:
+We offer three Occupational Groups (updated 1 November 2021)